aidanmanternach/cse15l-lab-reports/lab-report-3-week-5.md

 ./plos/journal.pbio.0020054.txt:        the regional weather forecasts of so-called mesoscale models.
 At the Forest Service's Rocky
 ./plos/journal.pbio.0020054.txt:        Seattle.
 He's been working for several years with United States Forest Service
 ```
-The first screenshot is an example of a grep that attempts to find "forest service."
+The first command is an example of a grep that attempts to find "forest service."
 The second is the same command but with ```-i``` and yeilds much more results because it just searches for that phrase with disregard to capitalization.
 ```
 $ grep -i "heart failure" ./biomed/*.txt
 ./biomed/1468-6708-3-10.txt:        outpatient], heart failure [HF/treated in the hospital or